Introduction

 Why Build It Locally

-You might be wondering why we’d build this on a laptop instead of using a cloud service.
-The answer is simple: you learn better when you can see everything breaking.
+You might be wondering why I’d build this on a laptop instead of using a cloud service.
+Honestly, it’s because you learn so much more when you can see everything breaking.

-When you run RAG locally, you get to feel the tradeoffs firsthand:
+When you run RAG locally, you get to feel the tradeoffs:

 - Make your chunks too big and the search gets sloppy